By ELLEN TORDESILLAS, AVIGAIL OLARTE, YVONNE CHUA and LUZ RIMBAN

 Mikey could not be reached despite repeated attempts by VERA Files to get his side by phone.
 He also did not reply to questions VERA Files texted several times to his two mobile phone numbers.

-UPDATE: Late Sunday night, ABS-CBN quoted Mikey as saying he declared the San Francisco Bay Area property in his SALN but was waiting for his lawyer to return from Canada before he would issue an official statement.
+ABS-CBN quoted Mikey as saying he declared the San Francisco Bay Area property in his SALN but was waiting for his lawyer to return from Canada before he would issue an official statement.

 Pampanga Representative Juan Miguel Arroyo insisted that he has been transparent in filing his Statement of Assets and Liabilities since he won a seat in Congress in 2004.